 Spend the morning in Osaka with a visit to the impressive Osaka Castle before cruising along the Yogodawa River.
 At Osaka castle park, you will reach to the castle for 15 minutes' walk from coach parking on flat road.
 After lunch, Transfer by coach to Japan's former imperial capital Nara, a journey of approximately 1 hour.
 Visit Todaiji Temple, the world's largest wooden structure and home to Japan's largest Buddha.

-Also visit Isui-en Gardens, known for its natural ponds - sightseeing here will be about 3 hours on foot, before returning to Osaka.

-Please note: Due to the limited space for coach parking, you may be required to walk up to 15 minutes from the coach to the entrance of Osaka Castle and for Nara Park.
+Also visit Isui-en Gardens, known for its natural ponds - sightseeing here will be about 3 hours on foot.
+Due to the congestion of Nara Park coach parking, you may need to walk from coach parking to Nara park for 15 minutes on flat road.
+Return to Osaka.